 - a chest cold or cough.

-Iloprost is in the FDA pregnancy category C. This means that it is not known whether iloprost will be harmful to an unborn baby.
-Do not take this medication without first talking to your doctor if you are pregnant or could become pregnant during treatment.
+FDA pregnancy category C. It is not known whether iloprost will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 How should I use iloprost inhalation (Ventavis)?

 Use exactly as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Iloprost inhalation is usually given 6 to 9 times per day.
 Follow the directions on your prescription label.